 Mandela hails Sisulu as ‘mother’ of South Africa’s people

-Nelson Mandela praised anti-apartheid heroine Albertina Sisulu as "the mother of all our people", in a statement at her funeral Saturday in an historic Soweto stadium.
+Nelson Mandela praised anti-apartheid heroine Albertina Sisulu as "the mother of all our people", as political leaders and thousands of ordinary South Africans mourned her death.

 Albertina Sisulu was one of Mandela’s last surviving contemporaries, a fact he acknowledged with obvious grief in his statement.

 “You provided leadership and exercised power with quiet dignity.
-Through your selflessness and dedication, through your moral authority and sincere humanity, during and after the struggle you rightly earned to be the mother of all our people,” Mandela said in the remarks.
+Through your selflessness and dedication, through your moral authority and sincere humanity, during and after the struggle you rightly earned to be the mother of all our people,” Mandela said.

-His statement was greeted with rapturous applause, singing and dancing in the crowd.
+His statement was greeted with rapturous applause, singing and dancing in the crowd, which lasted for several minutes before the service returned to the more solemn proceedings marked by hymns and prayer.

-Government provided 500 buses and seven trains to ferry people to Orlando Stadium, a landmark that was often a focal point in the apartheid struggle but was later renovated into a modern 45,000-seat venue ahead of the football World Cup.
+Government provided 500 buses and seven trains to ferry people to Orlando Stadium, a landmark that was often a focal point in the apartheid struggle but was recently modernised for the football World Cup.

-During her life, she was hounded by the apartheid authorities, repeatedly jailed, and “banned” — a penalty that limited her movements and her visitors.
+During her life, Sisulu was hounded by the apartheid authorities, repeatedly jailed, and “banned” — a penalty that limited her movements and her visitors.

 But she lived to experience the end of white-minority rule, serving one term in the new non-racial parliament herself and seeing her children rise to top positions in government.